 A student must meet all of the respective qualifications to receive a certificate for Scholar Athlete or Activity Scholar.
 Graduating seniors who earned varsity letters or competed in activities during freshman, sophomore, or junior years, but not during senior year are still eligible for the Scholar Program and can receive a certificate.

 All graduating seniors in the Scholar Program are eligible to apply for one of six college scholarships - two winners will receive a $5,000 scholarship and four winners will each receive a $1,000 scholarship.
-Winners will be selected based on success in the classroom, leadership in the community, a letter of recommendation, and an essay on how participating in OSAA activities has either taught them a lesson or helped them achieve their goals and two letters of recommendation.
+Winners will be selected based on success in the classroom, leadership in the community, how participating in OSAA activities has either taught them a lesson or helped them achieve their goals and two letters of recommendation.

-The 2020 Scholar Program scholarship application period will open in the Spring.
-If you have questions, please contact email@example.com.
+The 2022 Scholar Program scholarship application period will open on April 1.
+If you have questions, please contact [email protected].

 Scholar Program Qualifications, Students Must: